JocaPC/jquery-view-engine/README.md

 As you can see, there are not custom {{placeholders}} or directives like in the other engines.
 Use pure HTML and just bind the standard JSON object into the view.

 This is a simple example, but **JQVN** can do much more such as:
- - populating list of elements from JavaScript array object - if **JQVN** finds an array of elements in the model it will replicate target HTML element in the template, which is usefull for the lists, tables, etc.
+ - populating list of elements from JavaScript array object - if **JQVN** finds an array of elements in the model it will replicate target HTML element in the template, which is useful for the lists, tables, etc.
  - populating any HTML input field in the form.

  You can find examples on the following pages: